A homotopy-theoretic model of function extensionality in the effective topos: Conclusions and future research directions

 In this work we have decided to politely side-step the issues of coherence (as discussed in, e.g., \cite{Curien:LCCC}).
 The authors expect that it is possible to resolve the coherence issues by considering algebraic counterparts of the homotopy-theoretic notions considered in this paper, such as algebraic weak factorisation systems (as done in the work of Gambino and Sattler \cite{UniformFibrations}) and algebraic model structures \cite{riehl2011algebraic}, but this issue should be investigated further.

 In addition, there are several open questions regarding the concrete model $\Eff_f$ presented in this paper.
 As already mentioned, it is unknown to the authors whether there is an object in $\Eff_f$ that has non-trivial higher homotopies.
 It is clear, however, that such an object has to live outside the category of assemblies, as all assemblies are h-sets.
 In general, is there a nice way of constructing higher inductive types in the model?
 And if so, could the discrete reflection play the role of 0-truncation?
-Extending the model to the whole of $\Eff$ might solve this problem, as we would be able to consider fibrant replacements of objects with non-trivial homotopies, such as the ``circle'' $S$ defined in Section \ref{sec:circle_sec}.
+Extending the model to the whole of $\Eff$ might solve this problem, as we would be able to consider fibrant replacements of objects with non-trivial homotopies.

 Another interesting aspect of the effective topos is the existence of an internal small complete category of modest sets \cite{Hyland:smallCategory}, which is represented by a \emph{universal family of modest sets}.
 Such a internal category which can be used as a type universe for interpreting second-order $\lambda$-calculus \cite{StreicherT:semttc}.
 Unfortunately, by Example \ref{example:discrete_map_no_fib} this universal family cannot be a fibration.
 The natural question to ask is then the following: does there exist a map $u$ which is a fibration, discrete, and has a fibrant codomain, such that every discrete map that is a fibration is a pullback of $u$?
 And if so, is this universal fibration univalent?